Mini Pumpkin Muffins

 These mini pumpkin muffins are my 6-year old’s favorite.
 Fortunately, they are one of my favorites too, so this is one pumpkin recipe you will see eaten year-round in our house.
-(They are too good to reserve for pumpkin season only!)Made with spelt flour, these mini pumpkin muffins are healthy enough to pass for snack time, but will also satisfy your sweet tooth!
+(They are too good to reserve for pumpkin season only!)Made with spelt flour, these mini pumpkin muffins are nourishing enough for snack time, but will also satisfy your sweet tooth!
 Click To Tweet

 Mini Sized Muffins

 These little pumpkin muffins are the perfect size for adding to breakfast or serving as a snack.
 Their petite size makes them a hit with young kids, but teens and grown-ups love them too.
 They are high in fiber, lower in sugar than most muffins, and a source of vitamin A and iron.

 Don’t Forget the Toppings

 My kids like these pumpkin muffins with a chocolate chip (or several!) pushed into the tops.
 While I have never been one to turn down chocolate, I also like them with a pecan or some pumpkin seeds.
 (And I have found that the best way to make sure the kids leave some for me is to add nuts and seeds to at least a few!)

 These muffins are perfect for breakfast, as a snack, and in lunchboxes.
 So freeze half or make extra and freeze, that way you will be good to go for at least a few days!
 (Did I mention that I made one batch yesterday and they were gone by the end of the day?
 Yes, be sure to freeze half before that happens to you!)

 Tip: To make these part of a balanced breakfast, serve them with a protein-rich food such as a glass of milk, greek yogurt, a hard-boiled egg, or a dollop of peanut butter.